-GRI D isclosure References and responses
+GRI D Disclosure References and responses

-LOCAL COMMUNITIES (cont.)
+LOCAL - COMMUNITIES (cont.)

 Based on these reviews, we decide to continue, modify or discontinue programs.
 Community engagement is reviewed in aggregate by operating divisions quarterly, to determine alignment with our CSR strategy.

-GRI 413 3: LOCAL COMMUNITIES 2016
+GRI 41 3: LOCAL COMMUNITIES 2016

-413-1 Operations with local community engagement, impact assessments, and development programs 2020 CSR Report, Our Response to COVID-19, A critical role in helping to end the pandemic; pages 40-41 2020 CSR Report, Our Response to COVID-19, Expanded services, innovating to help; page 42 2020 CSR Report, Our Response to COVID-19, Supporting our communities; page 44 2020 CSR Report, Our Response to the Racial Equity Movement, Addressing health inequities; page 49 2020 CSR Report, Healthy Communities, Partnerships for Good, Supporting People Living with Cancer; pages 72-75 2020 CSR Report, Healthy Communities, Partnerships for Good, Empowering Young People; pages 76-78 2020 CSR Report, Healthy Communities, Giving Back: Corporate Donations and Supporting Causes; pages 80-83 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands; pages 103-105 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands, Sourcing, Ethical sourcing; pages 106-108 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands, Sourcing, Engaging suppliers on environmental and social issues; page 109 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands, Sourcing, Supplier diversity; page 109 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands, Sourcing, Supplier diversity; page 109 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands, Ingredients, Materials and Traceability, Our work with the Global Shea Alliance; page 113 Direct Response: Substantially all of our operations have implemented local community engagement.
+413-1 Operations with local community engagement, impact assessments, and development programs 2020 CSR Report, Our Response to COVID-19, A critical role in helping to end the pandemic; pages 40-41 2020 CSR Report, Our Response to COVID-19, Expanded services, innovating to help; page 42 2020 CSR Report, Our Response to COVID-19, Supporting our communities; page 4 2020 CSR Report, Our Response to the Racial Equity Movement, Addressing health inequities; page 49 2020 CSR Report, Healthy Communities, Partnerships for Good, Supporting People Living with Cancer; pages 72-75 2020 CSR Report, Healthy Communities, Giving Back: Corporate Donations and Supporting Causes; pages 80-83 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands; pages 103-105 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands; Sourcing, Ethical sourcing; pages 106-108 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands, Sourcing, Ethical sourcing; pages 106-108 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands, Sourcing, Supplier diversity; page 109 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands, Sourcing, Supplier diversity; page 109 2020 CSR Report, Sustainable Marketplace, Sustainability Progress in our Owned Brands, Ingredients, Materials and Traceability, Our work with the Globa Shea Alliance; page 113 Direct Response: Substantially all of our operations have implemented local community engagement.
 The WBA CSR framework gives our businesses across the world the flexibility to engage with local communities based on the relevant social, environmental and economic context.
-Our businesses engage with local and national organizations that share our purpose, values and ethics in order to understand where they can have the biggest impact.
+Our businesses engage with local and national or ganizations that share our purpose, values and ethics in order to understand where they can have the biggest impact.
 Engagement channels differ from business to business.
-Impact assessments are generally conducted for
+Impact assessments are generally conducted for key national CS